Skip to main content

 It is the only platform that delivers 0% fees, total sovereignty, and business-ready ease of use in one platform.
 Furthermore, PayRam is built as the foundational, privacy-first PayFi infrastructure for the next generation of the internet: a permissionless, agentic economy run by machines.

 If you are ready to stop paying the 1% crypto tax and take back control of your revenue, install PayRam and become your own payment processor today.
+Try the live demo or deploy in 5 minutes.

 Get Started